 Have you ever watched Project Runway and seen the unconventional materials challenge?
 Designers are asked to make couture from things like party materials, electrical wiring, and other non-traditional textiles.
 Rubbish to Runway takes that creativity to the next level by requiring its participating designers to make wearable art from discarded materials, and the results are spectacular.

-More than just a fabulous fundraiser, Rubbish to Runway nurtures a sense of community and inspires everyone to look at waste with fresh eyes.
-Comprising events that each reflect the flavor of their unique localities, Rubbish to Runway designers don’t have to be graduates of fashion school.
-They can be mother-daughter teams, teachers, or artists—simply put, anyone with the vision and know-how to create a great garment out of, well, trash.
+More than just a fabulous fashion fundraiser, Rubbish to Runway nurtures a sense of community and inspires everyone to look at waste with fresh eyes.
+Comprising events that reflect the flavor of their localities, Rubbish to Runway designers don’t have to be fashion school graduates.
+Participants can be mother-daughter teams, teachers, or — anyone with the vision and know-how to create a great garment out of, well, trash.

 Back to blog Back to top